kkulshreshth/inceptor/README.md

 # Usage:
 Current version: 0.1.0
 The current version contains the following commands/sub-commands:
 1. check (c) : check is the main command that is used for troubleshooting the operators.
-You need to provide the operator name as sub-command to specify which operator to troubleshoot.
+You need to provide the operator name as a sub-command to specify which operator to troubleshoot.
    SUB-COMMANDS:
    - cluster-health (ch): This sub-command runs many health check tasks against the cluster and prints out the results.
-   - authentication (auth): This sub-command checks information related to authentication operator.
+   - authentication (auth): This sub-command checks information related to the authentication operator.
-   - cloud-credential (cc): This sub-command checks information related to cloud-credential operator
+   - cloud-credential (cc): This sub-command checks information related to the cloud-credential operator
-   - image-registry (ir): This sub-command checks information related to image-registry operator
+   - image-registry (ir): This sub-command checks information related to the image-registry operator

 Example:
 ```